Hard Goods Rhizome Barrier

 We offer the best tools designed and made in Japan for working with

-with after a little practice.
-Start out with small pieces until
+after a little practice.
+Start out with small pieces until comfortable

-comfortable with the process.
-Always wear safety glasses and gloves
+with the process.
+Always wear safety glasses and gloves when cutting or

 Bamboo Services